hashalagayendra/Task-Tracker/README.md

 # Task Master

 Task Master is a modern productivity and task tracking application designed to help you streamline your workflow, manage tasks efficiently, and gain insights into your productivity habits.
+It features a robust backend API serving a dynamic, responsive frontend with real-time updates and interactive data visualization.

 ## 🚀 Features